privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

   // Represents a JSON object.
   google.protobuf.Struct buyer_signals = 3;

+  // Signals about the user's device.
+  // Required for bidding.
+  oneof DeviceSignals {
+    // A JSON object constructed by Android containing contextual
+    // information that SDK or app knows about and that adtech's bidding
+    // code can ingest.
+    google.protobuf.Struct android_signals = 4;

+    // A JSON object constructed by the browser, containing information that
+    // the browser knows about and that adtech's bidding code can ingest. google.protobuf.Struct browser_signals = 5;
+  }

   // Custom buyer inputs for advertising on Android. message CustomBuyerInputsForAndroid {
     // To be updated later if any custom fields are required to support Android.